‘Legally Blonde: The Musical’ opens Thursday at Theatre West

 Bringing a movie to the stage has its challenges as it requires many moving parts to keep the story fluid.

-Winter said throughout his involvement with Theatre West, he said he enjoyed connecting with the actors as well as the community.
+Winter said throughout his involvement with Theatre West, he enjoyed connecting with the actors as well as the community.

 The musical’s script adds more dialogue between Elle and Emmett, which allows their relationship to progress before the audience members’ eyes.